radiant/radiant-event-calendar-extension/README.md

 ## Notes

-This is developing quite quickly at the moment but it's in production use on a couple of small sites and seems stable enough.
+This is developing quite quickly at the moment but it's in production use on one big and several small sites.
+If there are bugs they will be fixed immediately.

 ### Compatibility

 I've tested this with Darwin Calendar Server (on Ubuntu), with Google Calendar and with feeds published from iCal on a mac.
-It work just as well with iCal server on OS X Server, and in theory any other CalDav-compliant back end.
+It should work just as well with iCal server on OS X Server, and in theory any other CalDav-compliant back end.
 See http://caldav.calconnect.org/ for more possibilities.

 ### Connecting to Google Calendar